todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Generate Sphinx-style docstrings for this Python module/class/function...`
   <sub>Ideal for Python projects using Sphinx for documentation generation.</sub>

+- `// Write a project README with installation, usage examples, and tech stack details`
+  <sub>Generates a clean README.</sub>

+- `Analyze this API and generate a Swagger documentation`
+  <sub>Creates Swagger docs.</sub>

 ## Testing